jw2249a/2017-bayes-audit/2017-code/README.md

 ### Pre-election

-Define election structure, global parameters, contests, and collections.
+Define election specification, global parameters, contests, and collections.
-Put this information into directory:
+Put all this information into directory:

-    1-election-specification
+    1-election-spec

 [Back to TOC](#table-of-contents)